 They chatted for a while and then Stephen said that he had better go so that he was at home to greet his mother when she got in after her last call of the day.
 She would be thrilled at all the news.

 Van accompanied Stephen down the stairs in order to let him out of the door between the shops.
 When they were in the lobby, Stephen pulled Van into a hug.

 “Thank you all,” he whispered in Van’s ear “I feel all my birthdays have come at once, even though it’s actually your birthday, Mister Valentine Aaron Naylor.”

 “Don’t you ever call me that again,” Van growled.

-Stephen did what he thought was the most appropriate response to that remark.
-He stuck his tongue out.
+Stephen did what he thought was the most appropriate response to the tone of Van’s remark.
+Forgetting he was in a hug and the gesture couldn’t be seen, he stuck his tongue out.

 With thanks to Cole Parker for applying his editing skills, thereby greatly improving your reading experience and to Awesomedude for hosting the finished product.

 Please acknowledge your enjoyment of the stories on AD by joining and taking part in the Forums.
 A contribution towards the costs of keeping the site alive is always welcome.